DonnieU/async-msc-save-scum/README.md

 6. <CTRL+C> will terminate process.

 7. Enjoy being scummy!
-(Or, How I Learned to Not Lose So Much Progress.)
+(Or, How I Learned to Not Lose So Much Progress...and TIME!)